Conbot2/CSE-232/README.md

-Small projects created for CSE 232 at MSU
+Small projects created for CSE 232 at Michigan State University

 National Debt - Displays the height of the US national debt in miles